cwinsor/kaggle_plasticc/README.md

-# kaggle_plasticc
+# kaggle PLAsTiCC and B. Trotta Submission
-Review of Kaggle PLAsTiCC and code walkthrough of B.Trotta submission
+This is a review of Kaggle PLAsTiCC and detailed code walkthrough of B.Trotta submission